 Box 1.
 Enter the date the debt was canceled.
-See When is a debt canceled? earlier.
+See When is a debt canceled? on page 18.

 Box 2.
 Enter the amount of the canceled debt.
-See Debt defined and Exceptions earlier.
+See Debt defined on page 18 and Exceptions on this page.
 Do not include any amount the lender receives in satisfaction of the debt by means of a settlement agreement, foreclosure sale, etc.

 Box 3.
 Enter any interest you included in the canceled debt in box 2.
 You are not required to report interest in box 2.
-But if you do, you must report it in box 3.
+But if you do, you also must report it in box 3.